 In Australia, parties of a relationship or a marriage may enter a Financial Agreement.

-Clients may choose to enter into a FA in order to document an agreement about the division of property in the event of separation.
+Clients may choose to enter into a Financial Agreement in order to document an agreement about the division of property in the event of separation.
 At Tolcon Legal, we are experienced in drafting common sense Financial Agreements which provide certainty to both parties and ensure the rights of our clients are protected.

 The major benefit is to minimise the risk of possible future litigation, and therefore lessening the financial and emotional stress associated with the breakdown of the relationship.

-Clients who have entered into a relationship with significant assets, or who may expect to inherit significant assets, are encouraged to contemplate a FA in order to ensure their financial security.
+Clients who have entered into a relationship with significant assets, or who may expect to inherit significant assets, are encouraged to contemplate a Financial Agreement in order to ensure their financial security.

-In essence, a FA ousts the jurisdiction of the Family Court to the extent that is it covered in the agreement.
+In essence, a Financial Agreement ousts the jurisdiction of the Family Court to the extent that is it covered in the agreement.
 For this reason, Financial Agreements are often complex and subject to a number of legal requirements.
 For example, both parties to an agreement must obtain independent legal advice and a certificate of legal advice must be annexed to the agreement.

-It is important to understand that while a FA will minimise the risk of possible future litigation, if it later comes to light that one party had deliberately concealed assets, this could provide grounds for challenging the FA in the Family Court.
+It is important to understand that while a Financial Agreement will minimise the risk of possible future litigation, if it later comes to light that one party had deliberately concealed assets, this could provide grounds for challenging the Financial Agreement in the Family Court.

-If you would like with further advice in relation to the advantages and disadvantages of a Financial Agreement and what effect it may have on your rights and entitlements, make an appointment to speak with one of our team.
+If you would like with further advice in relation to the advantages and disadvantages of a Financial Agreement and what effect it may have on your rights and entitlements, please make an appointment to speak with one of our team.

 In family law disputes, the vast majority of matters are settled by negotiations and the process of offers and counter-offers between parties and their lawyers.